liux0614/prof.song.github.io/_posts/2019-03-07-working-towards-open.md

 The World is Round is the story of a nine- almost ten-year-old little girl named Rose who is, of course, dealing with a lot of existential angst.
 She’s having all of this anxiety and dread because she does not know if she would be Rose if her name were not Rose.
 And she sings herself a little song of questions.
 She asks

-Why am I a little girl?
+* Why am I a little girl
-When am I a little girl?
+* When am I a little girl?
-Where am I a little girl?
+* Where am I a little girl?
 And..
-Which little girl am I?
+* Which little girl am I?

 Simple.
 Rose is having an identity crisis.